Judge dismisses suit against Fox over Trump affair story

 The judge called the on-air remarks “rhetorical hyperbole and opinion commentary intended to frame a political debate, and as such, are not actionable as defamation,” the judge said in a written ruling.

 Messages were left on Thursday with lawyers on both sides of the legal fight seeking comment.
+A statement from Fox called the decision a victory both for the network and “all defenders of the First Amendment.”

 McDougal has said she had an affair with Trump in 2006 and 2007.
 He denied it.